mugan86/translate-ui-android-kotlin-library/README.md

 ```
 ### Next version features ###
+* Adapt to Devices with SDK 25 or more recent.
 * Add more languages to use in Dialog selection.
 * Optimize code with one objective: Easy use.